Nonpharmacologic treatment of migraine. | Canada Hyperbarics Skip to main content

 What They Found

 Behavioral approaches and aerobic exercise showed some evidence for migraine prevention.
-Nutritional supplements, including magnesium, riboflavin, and coenzyme Q10, were found effective in small randomized controlled trials.
+Nutritional supplements, including magnesium, riboflavin, and coenzyme Q10, were found effective in small randomised controlled trials.
 Conversely, there was no convincing evidence for spinal manipulation, and acupuncture's efficacy remained controversial.

 Canadian Relevance